nicky-mc/the-nexus-compendium/README.md

-# Dungeons & Dragons campaign/character management and Social app
+# The Nexsus a D&D Campaign Companion and Compendium

 ## The Team